DennisKehrig/brackets-v8-node-live/README.md

 # Node.js/V8 Live Development with the Brackets editor

 When active, this extension maintains a connection to a Node.js/V8 debugger running on localhost:5858.
-If you then edit a script that is running that VM, all your changes are updated live.
+Changes to scripts running in that VM are updated live.

 ## Requirements

-To talk to the debugger from within Brackets, a separate node-based socket bridge needs to be started first.
+To let Brackets talk with the debugger, a separate node-based socket bridge needs to be started first.
-It maintains a regular socket-based connection to the debugger, and can be accessed by Brackets via a WebSocket.
+It maintains a regular socket-based connection to the debugger and can be accessed by Brackets via a WebSocket.

 ## Install